elerihulme/Gower-Sea-Swimming/README.md

 # Gower Sea Swimming

-Welcome to the repository for the Cold Water Sea Swimmers website.
-This website aims to attract new members, inform visitors about the benefits and safety of cold water sea swimming, showcase past events, and facilitate easy sign-up for events and membership.
+Welcome to the Cold Water Sea Swimmers website.
+This website aims to attract new members, inform visitors about the benefits and safety of cold water sea swimming, showcase beautiful Welsh swim spots, and facilitate easy sign-up for events and membership.

 The site can be accessed from this [link](https://elerihulme.github.io/Gower-Sea-Swimming/)